 - Check the slip-joints for spline wear by trying to bend the sleeve-yoke and splined shaft back and forth.
-If looseness is greater than 0.007 inch (0.18 mm), replace both the sleeve-yoke and the splined shaft. - Check the driveshaft for missing balance weights, and for debris build-up.
-Remove any build-up.
+If looseness is greater than 0.007 inch (0.18 mm), replace both the sleeve-yoke and the splined shaft. - Check the driveshaft for missing balance weights, and for debris buildup.
+Remove any buildup.
 If any balance weights are missing, remove the driveshaft and have it balanced.
-For instructions, see Group 41 of the Recreational Vehicle Chassis Workshop Manual. - 4.
+For instructions, see Group 41 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer. - 4.
 Check that the yoke plug is not loose or missing.
 Replace the yoke plug if needed.
 If the yoke plug is missing, the splined shaft may be hitting the yoke plug and knocking it out; check the driveshaft for proper length.